-The Sierra Club is pleased to offer these initial and brief comments on the TCEQ's 24-25 LAR.
-We would note first that because TCEQ is under sunset review, with decisions expected in November, there are several issues raised by the Sunset Advisory Commission staff and the public that may necessitate additional budgetary items.
-These include two of the exceptional items put forward by TCEQ regarding transparency and public information, but other issues - such as a required analysis of water rights and potential water available for cancellation - may also require additional staff and resources.
-However, we are concentrating our comments on the LAR presented by TCEQ in these initial comments, but may have additional ideas depending upon decisions made by Sunset Commissioners in November.
+The Sierra Club is pleased to offer these initial and brief comments on the TCEQ's 24-25 proposed budget contained in HB 1.
+We would note first that because TCEQ is under sunset review, with the sunset bill expected to be filed in the coming weeks, there is an absolute need to fund exceptional items related to the sunset process.
+These include three of the exceptional items put forward by TCEQ regarding transparency, public information and compliance history, but other issues - such as a required analysis of water rights and potential water available for cancellation - may also require additional staff and resources.